jalengentry/osticket-prereqs/README.md

 9.)
 Once you have downloaded and extracted the zip file into the PHP folder on the C drive, download and install the VC_redist.x86.exe from the installation files.
 Go through the setup wizard to finish setting up and installing the VC_redist.x86.exe.

 10.)
-Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)
-  Run the setup wizard:
-Typical Setup ->
-Launch Configuration Wizard (after install) -> Standard Configuration ->

-  Make the new root password: Password1
+Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi).
+Typical Setup-> Launch Configuration Wizard (after install)-> Standard Configuration-> New root password: Password1

 <p>
 <img src="https://imgur.com/KxcUy7C.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>